WHY WE LOVE TOKYO

 Japanese Yen (JPY/¥).
 Currency exchanged can be carried out at most banks and large hotels.

-Major credit cards - VISA, Amex, Diners Club and others are accepted at a hotels, stores in urban ares.
+Major credit cards - VISA, Amex, Diners Club are accepted at hotels, airports, shops in urban ares but to be honest, VISA is the safe way to go.
 You will be asked to enter a pin code or signature to complete the transaction.
 But please remember, Japan is still a cash based society, especially in rural areas.
+Credit cards are not accepted at small retailers, small restaurants and bars, restaurants during lunch hours and food stands.
+Be prepared and have some cash at all time.

 I never had a trouble finding ATMs in Tokyo since there are Seven Eleven with ATMs EVERYWHERE.
-If your credit cards have PLUS/Cirrus mark, you can withdraw from Seven Eleven ATMs, Citibank, Shinsei Bank, and Post office ATMs.
-Post office ATM or banks could be a little bit hard to find, but Seven Eleven ATM can be found at the airport, some department stores and Seven Eleven convenience store.
+If your credit cards have PLUS/Cirrus mark, you can withdraw from Seven Eleven, Post office and Prestia ATMs.
+Post office ATM could be a little bit hard to find, but Seven Eleven ATM can be found at most of Seven Eleven convenience stores, the airport, and some department stores.

 If you're a foreign visitor temporarily staying in Japan for less than 6 months, you can do tax-free shopping!
 Consumption tax in Japan is 8%, so if you've got enough time to wait in a line at the tax-free counter, it's worth it.
 You can usually get discounts at department stores, discounted stores, electronic stores, and even convenience stores!
 You can find out more on tax-free shop website.